 Source: Martin Koprowski/Pinterest

-26. Build a portfolio showcase.
+32. Build a portfolio showcase

 Throughout the year, have students save their best work in a folder or box.
 Then, at the end of the year, each student chooses their favorite items to display in a portfolio like a binder or display board.
-Invite parents and friends to come view everyone’s achievements.
+Invite parents and friends to come to view everyone’s achievements.

-27. Put together time capsules.
+33. Put together time capsules

 Learn more: Mrs. Richardson’s Class

-28. Draw a school year timeline.
+34. Draw a school year timeline

 Classroom walls can start to look empty at the end of the year as you take things down to prepare for summer.
 Temporarily fill in the space with a long strip of butcher paper, then have kids create a timeline of the year.
 Break it down by month, then ask kids what they remember.
-Prompt their memories by having them look over their work (what a fun way to review!) and don’t forget to include events, speakers, and holiday celebrations.
+Prompt their memories by having them look over their work (what a fun way to review!), and don’t forget to include events, speakers, and holiday celebrations.

-Source: Minds in Bloom
+Learn more: Minds in Bloom

-30. Fill out an end-of-year roundup.
+35. Fill out an end-of-year roundup